Full-day programme: In Forest Intervals / Responding to the Forest’s Call10 September, KL 08:45 - 19:00

 Welcome to a full-day public programme with the art project Forest Calling.
 Join us on a bus ride from Stockholm to a specific piece of forest – a public artwork.
 Along the way, we make a visit to an exhibition at Sörmlands museum.

-Where: The bus departs from Stockholm and goes via Sörmlands museum to Forest Calling by the Fogelstad estate.
+Where: The bus departs from Stockholm and goes via Sörmlands museum to Forest Calling, a public artwork in Fogelstad, Julita.

 Can you sense the Forest Calling?
 Let this bus ride take you through overlapping intervals of past and present futures, as we travel between a capital city, an exhibition, and a specific piece of forest – a public artwork.
 Through an assemblage of movements, soundtracks, histories, temporalities and relationships with other life forms, we emerge as participants and collaborators.